-It seems silly to some, but a lot of new, young, or new to publishing writers ask me, “How do I publish a poem?”
-They usually have specific questions, “I was thinking about submitting a poem, but I don’t know a lot about poetry…” Even though it is usually a simple process there are a few pointers that will help new writers have the best chance of publishing a poem.
+It seems silly to some, but a lot of new writers, or new-to-publishing writers ask me, “How do I publish a poem?”
+They usually have specific questions, “I was thinking about submitting a poem, but I don’t know a lot about poetry…” Even though it is usually a simple process there are a few pointers that will help new writers have the best chance of publishing.
 It takes time, and you have to keep trying.

 Don’t fall into the trap of “Oh that publication isn’t good enough for my best work.”
 If you have been published many times that might be an argument, but if you are just starting out, try, try, try.
 Send your best.